-First-line managers encourage, monitor, and reward the performance of their workers.
-First-line managers are also responsible for teaching entry-level employees how to do their jobs.
-They also make detailed schedules and operating plans based on middle management's intermediate-range plans.
-In contrast to the long-term plans of top managers (three to five years out) and the intermediate plans of middle managers (six to eighteen months out), first-line managers engage in plans and actions that typically produce results within two weeks.34 Consider the typical convenience store manager (e.g., 7-Eleven) who starts the day by driving past competitors' stores to inspect their gasoline prices and then checks the outside of his or her store for anything that might need maintenance, such as burned-out lights or signs, or restocking, such as windshield washer fluid and paper towels.
+First-line managers hold positions such as office manager, shift supervisor, or department manager.
+The primary responsibility of first-line managers is to manage the performance of entry-level employees who are directly ules and operating plans based on middle management's intermediate-range plans.
+In contrast to the longterm plans of top managers (three to five years out) and the intermediate plans of middle managers (six to eighteen months out), first-line managers engage in plans and actions that typically produce results within two weeks.34 Consider the typical convenience store manager (e.g., 7-Eleven) who starts the day by driving past competitors' stores to inspect their gasoline prices and then checks the outside of his or her store for anything that might need maintenance, such as burned-out lights or signs, or restocking, such as windshield washer fluid and paper towels.
 Then comes an inside check, where the manager determines what needs to be done for that day.
 (Are there enough donuts and coffee for breakfast or enough sandwiches for lunch?)
 After the day is planned, the manager turns to weekend orders.
-After accounting for the weather (hot or cold) and the sales trends at the same time last year, the manager makes sure the store will have enough beer, soft drinks, and newspapers on hand.
+After accounting for the weather (hot or cold) and the sales trends at the same time last year, the manager makes sure the store will have enough beer, soft drinks, and snack foods on hand.
 Finally, the manager looks seven to ten days ahead for hiring needs.
 Because of strict hiring procedures (basic math tests, drug tests, and background checks), it can take that long to hire new employees.
 Said one convenience store manager, "I have to continually interview, even if I am fully staffed."35